 Yoga studios are a space where people feel safe.
 And so yoga teachers are people we sometimes confide in.
 I have had many students come to me with all their problems and life stresses and it is very difficult sometimes to not be affected by it.
 We have our own lives and our own problems to deal with.

-And so if possible, try to not get dragged into too many of your student’s problems.
+And so if possible, in order to avoid yoga teacher burnout, try to not get dragged into too many of your student’s problems.
 If you feel it is necessary or you want to help, then, of course, do what you can.

 7. Invest in self-care